facontidavide/ProtectedValue/README.md

 }
 ```

-This is the way you can make the access to this object thread-safe.
+This is the way the wrapper can be used to access the object in a
+thread-safe way:

 ```cpp
 Protected<Point> point(Point{ 42, 69 });
 // result.get() uses a value semantic